RianMontagh/RianMontagh.github.io/_posts/2026-01-30-First-Model-Run.md

 Settings: Done - mimicked the basic settings of Wuming's but did not turn the special knobs he has turned.
 Initial conditions: initial water level from Wuming.
-Morphology: Need to add in sediment layers and gradations
+Morphology: Need to add in sediment layers and gradations Visualizing Results: Need to download Open Earth Tools from Wuming's gscratch once he uploads it.